dingwoai/Multi-Task-Learning/README.md

 - [CVPR 2018] PackNet: Adding Multiple Tasks to a Single Network by Iterative Pruning, [Paper](https://arxiv.org/abs/1711.05769), [Code](https://github.com/arunmallya/packnet)
 - [ECCV 2018] Piggyback: Adapting a Single Network to Multiple Tasks by Learning to Mask Weights, [Paper](https://arxiv.org/abs/1801.06519v2), [Code](https://github.com/arunmallya/piggyback)
   - learn to mask weights of an existing network
+- [ICRA 2019] Real-Time Joint Semantic Segmentation and Depth Estimation Using Asymmetric Annotations. [paper](https://arxiv.org/abs/1809.04766)
+  - Using aysmmetric datasets with uneven numbers of annotations with knowledge distillation (under the assumption of a powerful teacher network).

 - [CCN 2019] Modulation of early visual processing alleviates capacity limits in solving multiple tasks, [Paper](https://arxiv.org/abs/1907.12309)
   - By associating neural modulations with task-based switching of the state of the network and characterizing when such switching is helpful in early processing, our results provide a functional perspective towards understanding why task-based modulation of early neural processes might be observed in the primate visual cortex.
 - [CVPR 2019] Attentive Single-Tasking of Multiple Tasks, [paper](https://arxiv.org/abs/1904.08918), [code](http://vision.ee.ethz.ch/~kmaninis/astmt/)